-- (a) For purposes of this order, "organized sports" means competitive athletic activity requiring skill or physical prowess and organized by an institution or association that sets and enforces rules to ensure the physical health and safety of all participants ("sports organizer" or "sports organizers"). - (b) Athletes participating in an organized sport, while on the field of play, are not subject to the social distancing requirements of this order found in sections 2(a) and 6(a)(1), but instead must maintain six feet of distance from one another to the extent compatible with that organized sport, and wear a facial covering except when swimming.
-Sports organizers shall ensure that athletes comply with this subsection for each organized sporting event. - (c) Sports organizers should follow the guidance of the Department of Health and Human Services regarding whether and how a sport can be played safely. - (d) For indoor organized sports competitions, sports organizers must ensure that the live audience is limited to the guests of the athletes with each athlete designating up to two guests.
-For outdoor organized sports competitions, sports organizers must ensure that either (i) the live audience is limited to the guests of the participants with each athlete designating up to two guests or (ii) the live audience is limited to the extent that 100 people or fewer are gathered for the event including all participants (athletes, coaches, staff, etc.). - (e) For indoor organized sports, sports organizers must ensure that no concessions are sold at the venue. - (f) Notwithstanding any other provision of this order, professional sports leagues and teams, including professional athletes engaged in individual sports, may engage in professional sports operations, provided that: - (1) No live audiences are allowed, except for staff of the facility at which a sporting event is held and media personnel reporting on, filming, or otherwise documenting the sporting event;
+(a) For purposes of this order, "organized sports" means competitive athletic activity requiring skill or physical prowess and organized by an institution or by an association that sets and enforces rules to ensure the physical health and safety of all participants ("sports organizer" or "sports organizers").

-- (2) The activities are conducted pursuant to a COVID-19 safety plan that is consistent with any guidance from the Centers for Disease Control and Prevention and the Michigan Department of Health and Human Services; and - (3) Participants maintain six feet of distance from one another to the extent compatible with the sporting activity.
+- (b) Notwithstanding sections 2(b) and 2(d) of Executive Order 2020-153, Masks, section 13(c) of Executive Order 2020-184, Workplace Safeguards, or sections 2(a), 2(b), and 6(b)(3) of this order, athletes training for, practicing for, or competing in an organized sport must wear a facial covering (except when swimming) or consistently maintain 6 feet of social distance (except for occasional and fleeting moments).
+For example, an athlete participating in a football, soccer, or volleyball game would not be able to consistently maintain 6 feet of distance, and therefore would need to wear a facial covering.
+Sports organizers shall ensure that athletes comply with this section for each organized sporting event. - (c) Sports organizers should follow the guidance of the Michigan Department of Health and Human Services regarding whether and how a sport can be played safely. - (d) For organized sports competitions, sports organizers must ensure either that the live audience is limited to the guests of the athletes with each athlete designating up to two guests, or that the event complies with section 6 of this order. - (e) For indoor organized sports, sports organizers must ensure that no concessions are sold at the venue. - (f) Notwithstanding any other provision of this order, professional sports leagues and teams, including professional athletes engaged in individual sports, may engage in professional sports operations, provided that: - (1) The activities are conducted pursuant to a COVID-19 safety plan that is consistent with any guidance from the CDC and the Michigan Department of Health and Human Services; and - (2) Participants maintain six feet of distance from one another to the extent compatible with the sporting activity.